 • Plan your arrival and departure from the venue during build up and breakdown.

 • Ensure that there are at least two representatives setting up and dismantling your stand, so that the stand is never left unattended during these vulnerable periods.
-Plan to remove all products and portable items from your stand on the first evening of breakdown.
+Plan to remove all products and portable items from your stand on the first evening of break down.

 • Book sufficient staff for your stand during the show.
 This ensures it is always staffed.
 Do not ask a neighbouring exhibitor to watch over your stand while you go for a break – they may become busy and not be able to keep an eye on your stand.